Eoracle/target-contracts/docs/src/src/interfaces/IEOFeedVerifier.sol/interface.IEOFeedVerifier.md

 ### setNewValidatorSet

-Function to set a new validator set for the CheckpointManager
+Function to set a new validator set

 ```solidity
 function setNewValidatorSet(Validator[] calldata newValidatorSet) external;